srkthe27/Article_Generator/README.md

-# 🧠 AI Blog Generator — FastAPI + Gemini API
+# 🧠 AI Blog Generator

 This project automatically generates high-quality blog articles using **Google Gemini AI**.
 You simply enter a list of titles (optionally with details), and the backend generates complete blog posts that are saved and displayed under `/blog`.